Future-House/edison-client-docs/README.md

 | formatted_answer      | str  | Specially formatted answer with references.                                     |
 | has_successful_answer | bool | Flag for whether the agent was able to find a good answer to your query or not. |

-If using the `verbose` setting, much more data can be pulled down from your `TaskResponse`, which will exist across all agents (not just Owl, Crow, and Falcon).
+If using the `verbose` setting, much more data can be pulled down from your `TaskResponse`, which will exist across all agents.

 ```python
 from edison_client import EdisonClient, JobNames